alagalac/cheese-scones/README.md

-# cheese-scones
+# Cheese scones

-A collection of New Zealand cheese scone recipes
+A collection of New Zealand cheese scone recipes.